 This is an actual email I received from an artist scared to put their own work out into the world for fear it would be copied, plagiarized, infringed upon, otherwise ripped off:

 “I’m a producer and songwriter.
 I’d love to show my stuff to producers and artists, but I’m afraid they’ll steal it.
 Should I send it anyway?”

-With all the infringement cases in the news, I get it, but that would be so sad.
-I mean, of course, we can’t entirely prevent the possibility.
-There’s always going to be that risk, but you gotta live your life.
+With all the infringement cases in the news, I get it.
+Yes, there’s always going to be some risk, but is it significant?
 Just leaving the house carries with it “some” risk; nothing ventured, nothing gained.
 It’d be a shame if we didn’t get to pursue our dreams because we’re afraid someone’s going to commit a crime.
-No way.
 Infringement is a crime, and crimes aren’t allowed, so we’re not helpless and we shouldn’t have to compromise or capitulate to such a fear.
 Especially if it’s overblown.

 So I thought I’d make a quick post on the matter rather than just respond to the email.
-The question comes in different forms but in various forms, it gets asked enough.
-And sadly, lots of cases roll in where some basic advice like this would’ve been invaluable.
+The question comes in different forms, but it gets asked enough.
+And sadly, lots of cases do roll in where some basic advice like this would’ve been invaluable.
 I have, many times, had to say something like, “I’m sorry but there may not be much you can do.
-You have nothing more than your story about how you sent in an mp3, or played your song in front of a lot of people and one of them went off and made a hit record that sounds just like it.”
+You have only your story about how you sent in an mp3, or played your song in front of a lot of people, and someone went and made a hit record that sounds just like it.”

-So to “Scared someone will steal my song,” this is my basic advice.
+So to “I’m afraid someone will steal my song,” this is my basic advice.

-While plagiarism comes in lots of flavors — intentional, unintentional, careless, indifferent, oblivious, stupid, (I should perhaps be linking each of those to a relevant example) whatever, proving that it occurred is pretty much the same across all of them.
+While plagiarism comes in lots of flavors — intentional, unintentional, careless, indifferent, oblivious, stupid, et cetera, proving that it occurred is pretty much the same across all of them.

 And it goes a little something like this:

 - Here’s my work.